trenerok/-ARMv7_docker_builder/README.md

 After executing, you will get your compiled python in the target folder<br>

 Important!
-In case of Xiaomi vacuum cleaner when pip install is not working (error like `Can't connect to HTTPS URL because the SSL module is not available.`) You must put the following files `lybcrypto.so.*`, `libssl.so.*` to the OPENSSL_PATH(that we used at compiling OpenSSL) directory on Xiaomi Vacuum cleaner.
+In case of Xiaomi vacuum cleaner when pip install is not working (error like `Can't connect to HTTPS URL because the SSL module is not available.`) You must put the following files `lybcrypto.so.*`, `libssl.so.*` from `target` dir to the OPENSSL_PATH(that we used at compiling OpenSSL) directory on Xiaomi Vacuum cleaner.